precice/precice.github.io/content/community/minisymposia/community-events-wccm-2021.md

 - 3999 - [Fluid-Structure Interaction Analysis for Martian Exploration Parafoil with Deployable Structure by Coupling Library preCICE](https://slideslive.com/38944341) by Kunihiro Ishida
 - 5180 - Eulerian--Lagrangian momentum coupling between XDEM and OpenFOAM using preCICE by Alban Rousset

-You can find all the abstracts in the [book of WCCM abstracts](https://www.wccm-eccomas2020.org/frontal/docs/WCCM-XIV-ECCOMAS-2020.pdf).
+You can find all the abstracts in the [book of WCCM abstracts](https://hal.science/hal-03136370v1), and related papers in the [conference proceedings](https://www.scipedia.com/sj/wccm-eccomas2020).

 Our (rather small) minisymposium was not included in the live sessions, but we organized our own live session, which was a nice chance to discuss with the speakers.
 Read more and comment in [the forum](https://precice.discourse.group/t/precice-minisymposium-at-eccomas-wccm-2020-this-week/416).